 "When should I eat?" has emerged as a compelling research question.
-That food-intake timing matters is supported by an established body of evidence linking metabolism to the circadian system, a system composed of a network of internal biological clocks (141, 168, 169).
-As such, when we eat intimates a dimension of time, although there are several aspects of time that warrant consideration.
-Time may be social and determined by clock time (e.g., work time, school time); it may be biological and determined by internal body clocks (e.g., chronotype, age); or it may also be environmental and determined by sunrise and sunset, which vary by season and geographic latitude (e.g., solar time).
+That food intake timing matters is supported by an established body of evidence linking metabolism to the circadian system, a system comprised of a network of internal biological clocks (141, 157, 158).
+As such, when we eat intimates a dimension of time, though there are several aspects of time that warrant consideration.
+Time may be social and determined by clock time (e.g., work time, school time); it may be biological and determined by internal body clocks (e.g., chronotype, age), or it may also be environmental and determined by sunrise and sunset, which vary by season and geographic latitude (e.g., solar time).
 Research to date has focused on clock time with regard to eating behavior.
-Early appreciation for the influence of the timing of food intake (170) on total daily energy intake has advanced to more sophisticated analyses of eating occasions across the 24-h day (171).
-Earlier versus later eating occasions, as well as intermittent fasting and restricted time windows for eating, have been associated with better metabolic health outcomes in ecologically valid settings (172-175).
-However, some evidence suggests that the benefits of earlier versus later eating occasions may be more relevant for the metabolic health of some individuals, such as MTNR1B risk-carriers or sedentary individuals, than others (176-178).
+Early appreciation for the influence of the timing of food intake (159) on total daily energy intake has advanced to more sophisticated analyses of eating occasions across the 24h day (160).
+Earlier versus later eating occasions, as well as intermittent fasting and restricted time windows for eating, have been associated with better metabolic health outcomes in ecologically valid settings (161-164).
+However, some evidence suggests that the benefits of earlier versus later eating occasions may be more relevant for the metabolic health of some individuals, such as MTNR1B risk-carriers or sedentary individuals, than others (165-167).

-Data indicate that eating later in the day, later relative to the sleep episode and later compared with the central circadian clock (using the gold-standard dim-light melatonin onset), is associated with increased body mass, increased adiposity, increased odds of being obese or overweight, and decreased success of weight loss during dietary weight-loss interventions and in the years following bariatric surgery, both in children and adults and without apparent differences in energy intake (173, 175, 179-185).
+Data indicate that eating later in the day, later relative to the sleep episode, and later compared to the central circadian clock (using the gold standard dim light melatonin onset) are associated with increased body mass, increased adiposity, increased odds for being obese or overweight, and decreased success of weight loss during dietary weight loss intervention and in the years following bariatric surgery, both in children and adults and without apparent differences in energy intake (162, 164, 168-174).
 One of the possible mechanisms for this effect is if the magnitude of the increase in energy expenditure following a meal (known as diet-induced thermogenesis, or the thermic effect of food) is dependent on the time at which the meal is consumed.
-Diet-induced thermogenesis (DIT) is substantially higher when a test meal is consumed in the morning as compared with the evening.
-This variation in DIT may be primarily driven by the circadian timing system (186).
-Glucose tolerance also is relatively impaired in the evening compared with the morning (187), and the endogenous circadian system plays a key role in this modulation via regulation of B-cell function (188-190).
-With regard to personalized chrono-nutrition, it should also be pointed out that the effect of dinner timing on glucose control can depend importantly on individual genotype (176, 191).
-Progress in this area is stymied by the lack of an accurate and feasible assessment for biological time in ecologically valid settings.
+Diet-induced thermogenesis (DIT) is substantially higher when a test meal is consumed in the morning as compared to the evening.
+This variation in DIT may be primarily driven by the circadian timing system (175).
+Glucose tolerance also is relatively impaired in the evening compared to the morning (176) and the endogenous circadian system plays a key role in this modulation via regulation of beta-cell function (177-179).
+Regarding personalized chrononutrition, it should also be pointed out that the effect of dinner timing on glucose control can depend importantly on individual genotype (165, 180).Progress in this area is stymied by the lack of an accurate and feasible assessment for biological time in ecologically valid settings.
 The complexity of the internal body clock system introduces further challenges.
 With clocks existing in every tissue, it remains uncertain which tissue would best represent biological time relevant to nutrition.
-This is especially important for the important segment of the population working night shifts, which has been associated with altered circadian rhythms, lifestyle habits, and cardiometabolic risks, and should be factored in when developing effective workplace wellness and precision nutrition programs (192).
+This is especially important for the important segment of the population working night shifts that has been associated with altered circadian rhythms, lifestyle habits, and cardiometabolic risks and should be factored in when developing effective workplace wellness and precision nutrition programs (181).
 This is a promising and active area of ongoing research that may have implications for dietary interventions.

-Sleep restriction and timing.
+2.7.2.
+Sleep restriction and timing